 Even though side effects are likely to be mild, talk with your doctor before taking CBD.
 That’s because it can interact with some medications, like those with a grapefruit warning.

-More research is needed, though, to understand the role of CBD in helping with substance use disorders.
+More research is needed, though, to understand the role of CBD in helping with SUDs.

 When shopping for CBD, it’s crucial to pick a quality product.
 But it can be tough to sort through all the options on the market.
 Here’s what to keep in mind while shopping:

 Full-spectrum products may produce more noticeable effects because of the entourage effect, which says that THC and CBD work better together than they do alone.